daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 I don't know if you are aware of the latest [trend](https://speakerdeck.com/vjeux/react-css-in-js) to include styles directly inside React components, but I am not sure if I like this new practice.
 Perhaps when tooling gets better I will revisit this topic, until then I will use external stylesheets like I always have been.
 However, if you are interested in using modular CSS, check out [css-modulesify](https://github.com/css-modules/css-modulesify).

 **October 19, 2015 Update:** If you are building reusable React components like [Elemental UI](http://elemental-ui.com/) and [Material UI](http://material-ui.com/) then by all means do it.
-I would actually prefer if I don't have to import accompanying "vendor" stylesheets like we do with pretty much every jQuery library.
+Personally, I would actually prefer if I don't have to import accompanying "vendor" stylesheets, as we do with just much every user-interface jQuery library.

 Before we jump into building the React app, I have decided to dedicate the next three sections to ES6, React, Flux, otherwise it may be too overwhelming trying to learn everything at once.
 Personally, I had a very hard time following some React + Flux code examples written in ES6 because I was learning a new syntax, a new framework and a completely unfamiliar app architecture all at once.